 Interest income fluctuated due to changes in invested balances and yields on invested balances.
 Interest expense remained low for both the current and prior periods.

-PROVISION FOR INCOME TAXES %

-Three Months Ended September 30, Change

-2016 2015

-Provision For Income Taxes \$ 29,139 \$ 29,064 %

-Effective Rate 31.9%) 36.1%
+Lower borrowings in the current year resulted in lower interest expense for both the quarter and year-to-date periods compared to the prior year periods.

+PROVISION FOR INCOME TAXES Th ree Months ( d December % Change Six Months End % Change 2016 2015 2016 2015 Provision For Income Taxes \$ 29,668 \$ 25,254 17% \$ 58,807 \$ 54,318 8% Effective Rate 33.5% 29.9% 32.7% 32.9%

-The decrease in the effective tax rate was primarily due to the adoption of ASU 2016-09 during the quarter (see Note 3), as well as the recognition of a tax benefit from the federal Research and Experimentation Credit ("R&E Credit"), which was not available during the first quarter of fiscal 2016.
+The increase in the effective tax rate for the quarter was primarily due to recognition of a tax benefit included in the second quarter of fiscal 2016 from the retroactive extension of the federal Research and Experimentation Credit ("R&E Credit").
+The year-to-date tax rate is consistent with the prior year.